-- (a) Due to the pupil's illness. - (b) Due to quarantine under the direction of a county or city health officer. - (c) For the purpose of having medical, dental, optometrical, or chiropractic services rendered. - (d) For the purpose of attending the funeral services of a member of the pupil's immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California. - (e) For the purpose of jury duty in the manner provided for by law. - (f) Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent, including absences to care for a sick child for which the school shall not require a doctor's note. - (g) For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of the pupil's religion, attendance at religious retreats, attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization, when the pupil's absence is requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board. - (h) For the purpose of serving as a member of a precinct board for an election pursuant to section 12302 of the Elections Code. - (i) For the purpose of spending time with a member of the pupil's immediate family, who is an active duty member of the uniformed services, as defined in section 49701 of the Education Code, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
-Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the superintendent of the school district. - (j) For the purpose of attending the pupil's naturalization ceremony to become a United States citizen.
+- (a) Due to the pupil's illness, including an absence for the benefit of the pupil's mental or behavioral health. - (b) Due to quarantine under the direction of a county or city health officer. - (c) For the purpose of having medical, dental, optometrical, or chiropractic services rendered. - (d) For the purpose of attending the funeral services of a member of the pupil's immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California. - (e) For the purpose of jury duty in the manner provided for by law.

-(k) Authorized at the discretion of a school administrator based on the facts of the pupil's circumstances, which are deemed to constitute a valid excuse, including, but not limited to, working for a period of not more than five consecutive days in the entertainment or allied industries if the pupil holds a work permit, or participating with a not-for-profit performing arts organization in a performance for a public school pupil audience for a maximum of up to five days per school year provided the pupil's parent or guardian provides a written note to the school authorities explaining the reason for the pupil's absence.
+- (f) Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent, including absences to care for a sick child for which the school shall not require a doctor's note. - (g) For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of the pupil's religion, attendance at religious retreats, attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization, when the pupil's absence is requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board. - (h) For the purpose of serving as a member of a precinct board for an election pursuant to section 12302 of the Elections Code. - (i) For the purpose of spending time with a member of the pupil's immediate family, who is an active duty member of the uniformed services, as defined in section 49701 of the Education Code, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
+Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the superintendent of the school district. - (j) For the purpose of attending the pupil's naturalization ceremony to become a United States citizen. - (k) For the purpose of participating in a cultural ceremony or event. - (l) For the purpose of a middle or high school pupil engaging in a civic or political event, provided the pupil notifies the school in advance.
+A pupil absent pursuant to this section is required to be excused for only one day-long absence per year.
+A school administrator may permit additional absences pursuant to section 48260(c) of the Education Code. - (m) Authorized at the discretion of a school administrator based on the facts of the pupil's circumstances, which are deemed to constitute a valid excuse, including, but not limited to, working for a period of not more than five consecutive days in the entertainment or allied industries if the pupil holds a work permit, or participating with a not-for-profit performing arts organization in a performance for a public school pupil audience for a maximum of up to five days per school year provided the pupil's parent or guardian provides a written note to the school authorities explaining the reason for the pupil's absence.
 (Ed.
 Code, §§ 48260, 48205, 48225.5)